 First, I use the term "Jesus movies" kinda loosely cause some of my choices might not be your typical movies about Jesus.
 Right now they're all pretty traditional, but that could change.
 Godspell has its own page.
-That's not to say I like the following necessarily more or less than Godspell, it just has its own page cause I had a lot more to say about it (and a lot more time when I was watching that all the time).
+That's not to say I like the following necessarily more or less than Godspell, it just has its own page.
+However, I did end up adding a portion to this site about it since my site for it doesn't really say much about my feelings.
 I don't really know much about movies and technical stuff but here's my opinion, anyway...
 Also, while this page was once supposed to be critical reviews of these movies, it's turned more into a way in which I hope to be able to keep all these movies separate.
 So just because a movie is here does not necessarily mean I like it nor does a short description mean I disliked it.
 I wrote just enough to keep things straight in my mind.
 Also, I added a sort of awards section.
 This, again, is just a means for me to remember what happened and what I particularly liked from each movie.

 The Movies: